-2.4 Lesson 4: Converter - Lattice and Physical Units
+2.4 Lesson 4: UnitConverter - Lattice and Physical Units

 Fluid flow problems are usually given in a system of metric units.
-For example consider a cylinder of diameter 3cm in a fluid channel with average inflow velocity of 4m/s.
-The fluid has a kinematic viscosity of $0,001m^2/s$.
+For example consider a cylinder of diameter 3 cm in a fluid channel with average inflow velocity of 4 m.
+The fluid has a kinematic viscosity of $0.001 \, \mathrm{m^2 \, s^{-1}}$.
 The value of interest is the pressure difference measured in Pa at the front and the back of the cylinder (with respect to the flow direction).
-However, the variables used in a LB simulation live in a system of lattice units, in which the distance between two lattice cells and the time interval between two iteration steps are unity.
-Therefore, when setting up a simulation, a conversion directive has to be defined that takes care of translating variables from physical units into lattice units and vice versa.
-In OpenLB, all these conversions are handled by a class called LBconverter, see Listing 2.10.
-An instance of the LBconverter is generated with some reference values of the simulation and the desired discretization parameters.
-It provides a set of conversion functions, to enable a fast and easy way to convert between physical units and lattice units.
+However, the variables used in a LB simulation live in a system of lattice units, in which the distance between two lattice cells and the time interval between two iteration steps are chosen to be unity.
+Therefore, when setting up a simulation, a conversion directive has to be defined that takes care of scaling variables from physical units into lattice units and vice versa.

+In OpenLB, all these conversions are handled by a class called UnitConverter, see Listing 2.10.
+An instance of the UnitConverter is generated with desired discretization parameters and reference values in SI units.
+It provides a set of conversion functions to enable a fast and easy way to convert between physical and lattice units.
 In addition, it gives information about the parameters of the fluid flow simulation, such as the Reynolds number or the relaxation parameter ω .